qaptivator/jtoh-xl-tower-tracker/README.md

 - Fixed the CoTC and CoIS difficulty
 - Made the ToFM have the same badge as ToLW, because there isn't a badge for ToFM

+## TODO List
+- [ ] Button for showing full name without having to hover over the acronyms
+- [ ] Show locked/unlocked citadels and areas
+- [ ] Menu for uncompleted towers
+- [ ] Showing the tower's completion date somewhere
+- [ ] Maybe combine all these things into a single filter menu? (like sort by name, difficulty, locked/unlocked, date of completion, ascending/descending)